docksal/docksal/docs/advanced/stack-config.md

 ## Default stacks

 Docksal ships with a set of default configurations (stacks), which are `yml` files stored in `$HOME/.docksal/stacks/`.
-These files are a good reference, when you begin creating a custom project configuration.
+These files are a good reference when you begin creating a custom project configuration.

 | File name                  | Description |
 |----------------------------|:------------|